mattearly/dmpower/README.md

 ### Legal

 This project and I are not affiliated with Wizards of the Coast or Hasbro.
-This project was something I personally made to assist with my DMing. dmpower is not to be used for any form of profit or sale.
+This project was something I personally made to assist with my DMing.
+Due to the nature of the game data being used for this software, dmpower is not to be used for any form of profit or sale.

 ### Development